 PEA and PEB antimicrobial activity

 Table II shows the MIC of polysaccharidic extracts (PEA and PEB) from microalgae I. galbana and N. oculata.
-All tested bacterial strains are sensitive to PEA and PEB.
-Results showed that Gram-negative bacteria are more sensitive to PEA than Gram-positive bacteria.
+All tested bacterial strains were sensitive to PEA and PEB.
+Results show that Gram-negative bacteria were more sensitive to PEA than Gram-positive bacteria.
 MICs of PEA against Escherichia coli (E. coli), Pseudomonas aeruginosa (P. aeruginosa), and Enterococcus faecalis were 1250, 1870 and 3750 µg/mL, respectively.
 MICs of PEB against E. coli and P. aeruginosa were 2500 and 1870 µg/mL, respectively.
-Sun et al. show that I. galbana methanolic extract is active against shrimp’s pathogens as Vibrio parachaemolyticus and Vibrio alginolyticus.44 In the other hand, the same author shows that methanolic extract is not active against multiresistant Gram-positive (Staphylococcus aureus and Bacillus subtilis) and Gram-negative (P. aeruginosa and Klebsiella pneumomiae) pathogens.
-Bruce et al. reported that acetone extract of I. galbana is active against Staphylococcus aureus and Micrococcus sp. with corresponding inhibition zone diameters of 10 and 15 mm, respectively.45
+Sun et al. showed that I. galbana methanolic extract was active against shrimp’s pathogens as Vibrio parachaemolyticus and Vibrio alginolyticus.44 In the other hand, the same author showed that methanolic extract is not active against multiresistant Gram-positive (Staphylococcus aureus and Bacillus subtilis) and Gram-negative (P. aeruginosa and Klebsiella pneumomiae) pathogens.
+Bruce et al. reported that acetone extract of I. galbana was active against Staphylococcus aureus and Micrococcus sp. with corresponding inhibition zone diameters of 10 and 15 mm, respectively.45

-For the antifungal activity, Candida Krusei shows a higher sensitivity to PEA (60 µg/mL) and PEB (80 µg/mL) than other Candida species (Table II).
+For the antifungal activity, Candida krusei shows a higher sensitivity to PEA (60 µg/mL) and PEB (80 µg/mL) than other Candida species (Table II).
 Candida parapsilosis was inhibited by PEB and fluconazole with MIC values of 118 and 15.62 µg/mL, respectively.
 No inhibitory activity against Candida albicans for both PEA and PEB was detected.
 Candida glabrata was resistant to fluconazole (1 mg/mL) and appeared to be sensitive to PEA or PEB, with respective MICs of 117 and 100 µg/mL.
 The mechanisms involved in antimicrobial activity of polysaccharides extracts are worthy of further investigations.46 Polysaccharides influence the cytoplasm permeability, the DNA decomposition after a polysaccharide/DNA binding, and the denaturation of essential bacterial proteins.47 In the other hand, the activity against microorganisms can be related to the bacterial membrane composition, resistance capacity of yeasts, polysaccharides structure, degree of ramification and degree of sulfation.
-Goy et al. reported that polysaccharides inhibit the fungi growth by reacting with enzymes in hyphae.48
+Goy et al. reported that polysaccharides inhibited the fungi growth by reacting with enzymes in hyphae.48

 TABLE II.
 Antimicrobial activity of polysaccharidic extracts of Isochrysis galbana (PEA) and Nannochloropsis oculata (PEB) against Gram-positive bacteria, Gram-negative bacteria and Candida strains.
 Imipenem, vancomycin and fluconazole were used as positive controls.
 MIC was the average of three independent replications.